How the healthcare industry is evolving with Werner Boeing, CEO at evisory

 The healthcare industry is constantly evolving, and changes have never come as rapidly as they are right now.
-Conga’s Chief Marketing Officer Randy Littleson recently sat down with Werner Boeing, CEO at digital healthcare advisory firm evisory, to talk about the transformation challenges facing companies in the healthcare space.
-Following are some key takeaways from their discussion.
+As the CEO of digital healthcare advisory firm evisory, Werner Boeing has a unique perspective on the transformation challenges facing the companies in the healthcare space.
+Following are some key takeaways from a recent conversation with Conga leadership.

 Cross-industry experience can help drive transformation

-Randy: People often say that because healthcare is so unique, sources of transformation that work in other industries aren’t as effective in healthcare.
-After working in a number of industries, what’s your take on this?
+Many believe that, because healthcare is so unique, transformation drivers that may be effective in other industries aren’t as successful in healthcare.
+However, after working in a wide variety of industries, Werner disagrees.

 “In my experience, every industry has similar problems and similar opportunities.
-But the time horizons for digital transformation are different in different industries,” Werner says.
+But the time horizons for digital transformation are different in different industries,” he says.
 “For example, the automotive industry had their digital revolution earlier, and they had to manage that in order to stay competitive.
-Pharmaceutical companies, on the other hand, were successful for a long time with a traditional approach, but eventually, they had to look to other industries to find new ways of doing things.”
+Pharmaceutical companies, on the other hand, were successful for a long time with a traditional approach.
+But eventually, they had to look to other industries to find new ways of doing things.”

 The challenge of measuring healthcare outcomes

-Randy: As healthcare systems are transforming, they’re becoming more outcome-oriented and patient-centric.
+As healthcare systems are transforming, they’re becoming more outcome-oriented and patient-centric.
 This requires new capabilities to empower transformation—and there are significant gaps between what’s needed and the present state.

 Contract flexibility enables greater collaboration

-For example, in healthcare drugs are needed for a variety of usages from pain management to treatment.
-These need to be developed, but they also need to be delivered to patients and administered.
-You may need a drug delivery system, and an algorithm to define doses.
-We might need to look dynamically at the body’s response and adjust doses of a given therapy.
+In healthcare, for example, drugs are needed for a variety of usages from pain management to treatment.
+These drugs need to be developed, but they also need to be delivered to patients and then administered.
+All of that may require both a drug delivery system and an algorithm to define doses.
+In addition, we might need to look dynamically at the body’s response and adjust doses of a given therapy.
 To make this system work, different parties must come together and gain important insights that can help to define better, more useful metrics.

-“It’s difficult to bring this together contractually, but even beyond the legalities, it’s challenging to monitor what’s happening on the operational side,” Werner continued.
+“It’s difficult to bring this together contractually.
+But even beyond the legalities, it’s challenging to monitor what’s happening on the operational side,” Werner says.

 Digital solutions enhance customer experience

-The customer shouldn’t be aware about the role or differences between the front- and back-office.
-The division between those business and support functions should be invisible.
 Digital solutions enable rich interactions between front- and back-office, and between B2B partners, to manage product consumption, service delivery, contracting, invoicing, and more.
-All of that requires deep customer centricity—not just when you want to win a new customer, but in the day-to-day details.
+All of that requires deep customer-centricity—not just when you want to win a new customer, but in the day-to-day details.

-Training is one element, but we also need stories that bring the importance of data and the consequences of unreliable datasets to life—not just for experts and data guys.
-Top leadership should demonstrate they really care about this, maybe C-level executives who actually own some component of data and talk openly about this altruistic data culture.
-But customer centricity cannot be achieved if we don’t collectively want to understand the customer.
+Training is one element, but we also need stories that highlight the importance of data and the consequences of unreliable data—not just for experts and data guys.
+Top leadership should demonstrate they really care about this.
+C-level executives should actually own some component of data and talk openly about this altruistic data culture.
+But customer-centricity cannot be achieved if we don’t collectively want to understand the customer.

 No single system should drive critical decisions

 One must look at both the past and the future, with different perspectives and levels of detail—and no single system or approach will provide that.
-It’s important to use any data as proof points with input from the system, but ultimately it comes down to speaking with the right people.
-Decision-making shouldn’t lie with the system, it should be with competent people who can have meaningful discussions because customer segmentation is a key element to commercial success.
+It’s important to use any as proof points with input from the system, but ultimately it comes down to speaking with the right people.
+Decision-making shouldn’t lie with the system; it should be done by competent people through a series of meaningful discussions.